DerivedFunction/stultus/docs/README-phase2.md

 As an admin
 I want to be able remove users
-For violating terms of service (or cause they were fired)
+For violating terms of service (or cause they were fired) Manual or automated test of prepared statment

 As an admin
 I want to be able to prepopulate tables
-To allow information to persist across transfers
+To allow information to persist across transfers Manual or Automated Testing of prepared statments to post to all tables
 ## Description of Tests (Automated)

 ### Backend